-- Anatomy/Pathogenesis - Decreased area in central spinal canal or foramina most commonly due to degenerative changes (facet or laminar osteophytes), spondylotic changes, or disc protrusion. - Symptoms/Physical Exam - History of proximal to distal radicular symptoms.
+• Decreased area in central spinal canal or foramina most commonly due to degenerative changes (facet or laminar osteophytes), spondylotic changes, or disc protrusion.

+History of proximal to distal radicular symptoms.
 Weakness in thighs or calves with walking.
-Decrease in symptoms when walking with lumbar flexion (such as pushing a shopping cart; opens spinal canal) or relief of pain when walking up a hill or stairs. - o Distinguish neurogenic claudication (spinal stenosis) from vascular claudication (arterial insufficiency). - Neurogenic pain starts in buttock and progress distally, pain with standing or walking, pain improved with sitting down, walking up hill or up stairs easier than walking down, normal pulses, can cycle for long distances (remember lumbar flexion). - Vascular pain starts in feet/calves and progressed proximally, pain with walking relieved by standing still, walking down hill or downstairs easier than walking up, absent or diminished pulses.
-Always check pedal pulses with spine exam. - Treatment - First line = conservative therapy (PT, NSAIDs, weight loss, bracing, epidural steroid injections) before operative therapy (laminectomy/decompression) - Fusion (instrumented/noninstrumented) is generally reserved for stabilization of unstable spinal segments, as seen in anterolisthesis, lateral listhesis, or scoliosis.
+Decrease in symptoms when walking with lumbar flexion (such as pushing a shopping cart; opens spinal canal) or relief of pain when walking up a hill or stairs.
+Distinguish neurogenic claudication (spinal stenosis) from vascular claudication (arterial insufficiency).

+• Neurogenic - pain starts in buttock and progress distally, pain with standing or walking, pain improved with sitting down, walking uphill or up stairs easier than walking down, normal pulses, can cycle for long distances (remember lumbar flexion).

+• Vascular - pain starts in feet/calves and progressed proximally, pain with walking relieved by standing still, walking down hill or downstairs easier than walking up, absent or diminished pulses.
+Always check pedal pulses with a spine exam.

+• First line = conservative therapy (PT, NSAIDs, weight loss, bracing, epidural steroid injections) before operative therapy (laminectomy/decompression)

+\circ Fusion (instrumented/noninstrumented) is generally reserved for stabilization of unstable spinal segments, as seen in anterolisthesis, lateral listhesis, or scoliosis.